elastisys/terms/terms-of-service.md

 **A1.11.1** The Processor shall upon termination of the Agreement or this DPA instruct the Sub-processor in writing whether or not to transfer the Personal Data to the Processor (such transfer to be made in a common machine readable format).
 The Sub-processor will erase the Personal Data from its systems no earlier than 30 days and no later than 40 days after the effective date of termination of the Agreement.

+In certain cases, the Processor has access to self-service Service Instance deletion, e.g., by using the Delete Managed application feature in Azure portal.
+If the Customer self-service deletes a Service Instance, then the Personal Data will be erased immediately, including its backups.

 ## A1.12 Terms

 **A1.12.1** This DPA shall, notwithstanding the terms of the Agreement, enter into effect when the Sub-processor commences to process Personal Data on behalf of the Processor and shall terminate when the Sub-processor has erased the Personal Data in accordance with Section A1.11 above.

-# Appendix 2 Managed Compliant Kubernetes Service Specification [Managed Services only]
+# Appendix 2 Managed Welkin Service Specification [Managed Services only]

 This Appendix applies only to Managed Services.

 ## A2.1 Service specification

-Elastisys Compliant Kubernetes is a platform for running containerized applications and additional services -- e.g., databases, message queues, and key-value caches -- as required to comply with data protection regulations.
+Welkin is a platform for running containerized applications and additional services -- e.g., databases, message queues, and key-value caches -- as required to comply with data protection regulations.
-Besides the ability to run containerized applications, Compliant Kubernetes comes with out-of-the-box security and observability.
+Besides the ability to run containerized applications, Welkin comes with out-of-the-box security and observability.

-Compliant Kubernetes can be integrated with the customer's Identity Provider to facilitate compliance with Customer's access control policy.
+Welkin can be integrated with the customer's Identity Provider to facilitate compliance with Customer's access control policy.

-Compliant Kubernetes documentation can be found at <https://elastisys.io/compliantkubernetes/>.
+Welkin documentation can be found at <https://elastisys.io/compliantkubernetes/>.

-Managed Compliant Kubernetes is Compliant Kubernetes offered by Elastisys as a managed service.
+Managed Welkin is Welkin offered by Elastisys as a managed service.

 ## A2.1.1 Availability